Battle of Long Tan: 50th anniversary

-Celebrated in Australia ever since, in time the battle became part of the legend of its involvement in the war.
+Commemorated in Australia ever since, in time the battle became part of the legend of its involvement in the war.
 The best known of the Australian Army's actions in Vietnam, it has assumed a similar significance as battles such as Gallipoli, Kokoda and Kapyong.
 The date it was fought is observed annually as Long Tan Day and is also known as Vietnam Veterans' Remembrance Day, the national day of commemoration of the Vietnam War.

 For the 50th anniversary of the battle the Vietnamese government permitted Australians to hold a 'low-key ceremony', but the unexpected booking of 3,500 individuals to attend as well as a concert by Little Pattie led to the Vietnamese government cancelling the event.
 Following late-night talks by Malcolm Turnbull with the prime minister of Vietnam, a low-key ceremony was once again permitted.
 On 18 August 2016 a ceremony was held on the battlefield; more than 1,000 Australian veterans and their families travelled to Vietnam to participate in the 50th anniversary commemoration.

 In Australia hundreds attended the Australian War Memorial and Vietnam Forces National Memorial in Canberra.
 Commemorations were also held at Sydney's Cenotaph, Brisbane's ANZAC Square, Melbourne's Shrine of Remembrance and elsewhere.
 The events in Canberra included a four-gun salute and flyover by Vietnam-era aircraft, including Iroquois helicopters, Hercules and Caribou transports and two B-52 bombers.
 A Last Post Ceremony was held at the War Memorial, with a reading by Victoria Cross-recipient Mark Donaldson.
-In 2017, Turnbull negotiated for the repatriation of the original Long Tan cross, and the Prime Minister of Vietnam gifted it to the Australian government on conditions of no publicity surrounding the transfer.
+In 2017, Turnbull negotiated for the repatriation of the original Long Tan cross, and the Prime Minister of Vietnam donated it to the Australian government on conditions of no publicity surrounding the transfer.
 The original cross was installed at the Australian War Memorial following the transfer.